 In the 20 years since the Fourth UN World Conference on Women in Beijing (1995), feminist scholars have monitored, assessed and debated gender mainstreaming as an approach to advancing GEEW.
 While gender mainstreaming has helped integrate women into the development agenda (e.g., by considering them in analyses and programming, including GEEW targets in performance measurement frameworks, etc.), many see gender mainstreaming as insufficiently transformative.
-Among other things, critics argue that the strategy is too "narrow" given the complexity of gender relations and the contexts in which these relations play out; that gender mainstreaming fails to place women's strategic interests at the forefront of development agendas; and that gender mainstreaming is too often a technical exercise that happens in the absence of funding and accountability.
+Among other things, critics argue that the strategy is too "narrow" given the complexity of gender relations and the contexts in which these relations play out;51 that gender mainstreaming fails to place women's strategic interests at the forefront of development agendas; and that gender mainstreaming is too often a technical exercise that happens in the absence of funding and accountability.
+52 the UNCT in collaboration with the RC.

-Subrahmaniam 2007 in Sweetman, C. 2012.
-"Introduction to the Special Issue: Beyond Gender Mainstreaming".
-Gender & Development, 20(3), 389-403 the UNCT in collaboration with the RC.
 (These roles and responsibilities are further examined in Section 3.5 on organizational efficiency.)
-There are three dimensions of UN Women's coordination role, as described in its founding resolution and Strategic Plan 2014-2017.
+There are three dimensions of UN Women's coordination role, as described in its founding resolution53 and Strategic Plan 2014-2017.
 In 2015, UN Women developed a draft Theory of Change for UN system coordination on GEEW that defines its UN system coordination role as including the following three aspects: